raspberrypilearning/lost-in-space/en/step_3.md

 [[[generic-scratch-saving]]]

 --- challenge ---
-## Challenge: Improving your animation
+## Challenge: improving your animation
 Can you change the numbers in your animation code, so that:

 + The spaceship moves until it touches the Earth?